Rohianon/WhatsappChatAnalysis/README.md

 Run the command
 `python app.py`

-This will open a local host port where you can click it and all is good.
+This will open a local host port where you can click it and all is good :).